govuk-one-login/data-analytics-platform/README.md

 `python3 -m pytest`

-to upload these files to S3 use the [`Upload Athena files to S3`](https://github.com/govuk-one-login/data-analytics-platform/actions/workflows/upload-athena-files.yml) Github Action by specifying the below parameters:
+to upload these files to S3 use the [`Upload Athena files to S3`](https://github.com/govuk-one-login/data-analytics-platform/actions/workflows/upload-athena-files.yml) GitHub Action by specifying the below parameters:
     - Branch
     - Environment